caraya/personal-blog/content/blog/testing-front-end-with-mocha-and-playwright-2.md

 ---
-title: "Testing front end with Mocha and Playwright"
+title: "Testing front end with Mocha and Playwright (2022)"
 date: "2022-02-09"
 ---